 Signed Mounted Prints

-All prints, with the exception of proof-prints, are scanned from the original artworks and adjusted by me to get the most accurate likeness to the original.
-Each one is individually printed on Archival Matte paper using pigmented inks, which should last for 80 years without fading, and mounted using Castile Ivory blackcore mounting board.
+All prints, with the exception of proof-prints, are scanned from the original artworks and adjusted by me, so as to get the most accurate likeness to the original.
+Each one is individually printed on Archival Matte paper using pigmented inks, which should last for 80 years without fading, they are mounted using Castile Ivory blackcore mounting board.
 Because of this attention to detail the resulting prints are always of a higher quality and detail than mass produced images.